-The following workflow is meant as guidance for how you can facilitate a Case Studies learning activity within a remote learning environment.
+The following workflow is meant as guidance for how you can facilitate a Case Studies learning activity within an online environment.

 - Identify a case study or develop a new one.
 The case can be real or hypothetical.